 Quick Highlights

-• Physical gold acts as a hedge against inflation, preserving value during economic downturns.
+- Physical gold is a hedge against inflation, preserving value during economic downturns.

 Historical Price Performance

-Gold's historical price performance has been significantly influenced by a variety of economic and geopolitical factors, showcasing both its volatility and potential for substantial returns.
+Gold's historical price performance has been significantly influenced by various economic and geopolitical factors, showcasing its volatility and potential for substantial returns.

 In the 1970s, gold prices soared by approximately 1,200% due to high inflation and geopolitical tensions.
 From 1980 to 2000, prices declined by 40% as the U.S. economy strengthened and inflation decreased.